The Origin of Clay-Pot tandoors

 Fish Tikka

-Another popular dish cooked in the tandoor is fish tikka.
+Another popular dish cooked in the tandoor oven is fish tikka.
 Chunks of fish are marinated in a mixture of yogurt, lemon juice, and spices, then threaded onto skewers and grilled.
 The intense heat of the tandoor cooks the fish quickly, ensuring it remains moist and flavorful.

 Seekh Kebabs